CRICKET magazine for children ages 9 to 14

 Tips: A story should be a fully realized sequence of scenes and action - not just a sketch or vignette or image - with tension and dynamism between characters.
 Most CRICKET stories present a balance of dialogue and description.
 Dialogue should be natural and interesting, and avoid speechifying.
 Stories should "show, not tell" - that is, present scenes and reveal character through dialogue and action, not summary narration.

 Stories giving our mostly American audience insight into diverse cultures are especially welcome.

-Length: Most CRICKET stories are 1,200–1,800 words in length; however, we regularly serialize compelling longer stories of up to 6,000 words.
+Length: Most CRICKET stories are 1,200–1,800 words in length; however, we occasionally serialize compelling longer stories of up to 6,000 words.
+Submissions above this length will not be read.
+Authors of longer works are encouraged to submit excerpts, provided that these excerpts are under 6,000 words.
 We also need shorter pieces of 600–900 words.

 CRICKET publishes thought-provoking nonfiction articles on a wide range of subjects: history, biography, true adventure, science and technology, sports, inventors and explorers, architecture and engineering, archaeology, dance, music, theater, and art.
 Articles should be carefully researched and include a solid bibliography that shows that research has gone beyond reviewing websites.

 Tips: Unlike a textbook or encyclopedia, CRICKET articles humanize history and discovery by telling a story clarifying how inventors and pioneers solved their problems and overcame difficulties.
 Including childhood anecdotes often helps our readers identify with people of great accomplishment.